threefoldfoundation/info_sdk/src/sdk/sdk_introduction.md

 ##### Use the graphical administration panel

-After installing on a local system there should be a 3bot SDK start with a SDK admin panel.
+After installing on a local system there should be a 3bot SDK start with an SDK admin panel.
 To connect to it you should connect to the IP address on which the Docker container is operating.
-    1. For a local system install there is a port forwardwarding to the `localhost` allowing you to do this `[http://localhost:7000'](http://localhost:7000).
+    1. For a local system install there is a port forwarding to the `localhost` allowing you to do this `[http://localhost:7000'](http://localhost:7000).

 The following screen should welcome you: